-Being far away from our land and family, and inspired by the community spirit that characterizes Latin Americans, together with a desire to share the true image of our culture, has resulted in the formation of Mexican Student societies in almost all UK Universities.
+Being far away from our land and family, and inspired by the community spirit that characterizes Mexicans, together with a desire to share our culture and heritage, has resulted in the formation of Mexican Student societies in almost all British universities.

-In April 2003, the first executive committee was selected.
+In April 2003, we selected our first executive committee.

-The official introduction ceremony took place on the 1st of September of 2003, at the Old Building in the London School of Economics.
-With the presence of the distinguished writer and diplomat Carlos Fuentes, who served as guest of honor and became Sponsor of our society.
+The official introduction ceremony took place on the 1st of September 2003, at the Old Building in the London School of Economics.
+With the presence of the distinguished writer and diplomat Carlos Fuentes Macías, who served as a guest of honour and became a Sponsor of our society.

 MEXSOCUK ADVISORY BOARD 2020-2021

-Thank you all for making a stronger MexSocUK and promoting Mexican culture in the United Kingdom!
+Thank you all for your commitment and leadership in building a stronger MexSocUK and promoting Mexican culture and heritage in the United Kingdom.

 - Raúl Zepeda Gil, King’s College London (2020-2021)